-Management of Deutsche Bank and its consolidated subsidiaries is responsible for establishing and maintaining adequate internal control over financial reporting (ICOFR).
-Our internal control over financial reporting is a process designed under the supervision of our chairman and our Chief Financial Officer to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the firm’s consolidated financial statements for external reporting purposes in accordance with International Financial Reporting Standards (IFRS).
-ICOFR includes our disclosure controls and procedures designed to prevent misstatements.
+Management of Deutsche Bank and its consolidated subsidiaries is responsible for establishing and maintaining adequate internal control over financial reporting (“ICOFR”).
+Our internal control over financial reporting is a process designed under the supervision of our Chairman of the Management Board and our Chief Financial Officer to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the firm’s consolidated financial statements for external reporting purposes in accordance with International Financial Reporting Standards (IFRS).
+ICOFR includes our disclosure controls and procedures to prevent misstatements.

-The main risks in financial reporting are that either financial statements do not present a true and fair view due to inadvertent or intentional errors (fraud) or the publication of financial statements is not done on a timely basis.
-These risks may reduce investor confidence or cause reputational damage and may have legal consequences including banking regulatory interventions.
+The main risks in financial reporting are that either financial statements are not fairly presented due to inadvertent or intentional errors (fraud) or the publication of financial statements is delayed.
+These risks may reduce investor confidence or cause reputational damage and may have legal consequences including banking regulatory intervention.
 A lack of fair presentation arises when one or more financial statement amounts or disclosures contain misstatements (or omissions) that are material.
-Misstatements are deemed material if they could, individually or collectively, influence economic decisions that users make on the basis of the financial statements.
+Misstatements could be deemed material if they could individually or collectively, influence economic decisions that users make on the basis of the financial statements.

 - Existence – assets and liabilities exist and transactions have occurred.

 - Completeness – all transactions are recorded, account balances are included in the financial statements.